jaggzh/prp/README.md

 **Q: Yet another package manager?**
 A: No. PRP is a *dependency tracker* that creates standard Debian packages.
 It's `equivs` with a brain and a memory.

+**Q: Why does `prp t` install packages automatically now?**
+A: Because 90% of the time, you track packages because you're about to install them.
+Use `-I` when you want to track without installing.

 **Q: What about Docker/containers?**
 A: Great for production.
 This is for development where you need to `apt install` things while figuring out what you actually need.